 In the event of a disruption in fuel availability, the state supervisory authority may grant an operator for a limited time the right to derogate from the emission limit values set for an energy production unit that utilises low-sulphur fuel, or the right to use other than gaseous fuel in an energy production plant that utilises gaseous fuel.
 The state supervisory authority may, for the purpose of preventing environmental pollution, issue orders concerning the operations of the combustion plant to the operator who has made the report referred to in subsection 1, or may prohibit or suspend the operations if this is necessary in order to enforce the obligations specified in Chapter III and Annex V of the Industrial Emissions Directive.
-The decision of the state supervisory authority referred to in this subsection shall be made in compliance with the provisions of section 84 on the issuing of an environmental permit decision and section 85 on notification of the decision.
+The announcement and notification of the decision of the state supervisory authority referred to in this subsection shall be given as laid down in section 85.
+(504/2019)